paysuper/paysuper-docs/content/docs/declines.md

 # Understanding Declines and Failed Payments
 ***

 During a payment process, a failure result can happen because of the typical reasons.
-For example, the customer may not have enough money on a bank card, or PaySuper Checkout may suspect a fraud attempt.
-If so, the payment status will be cancelled and a PaySuper Checkout notification event will contain an explanatory description.
+For example, the customer may not have enough money on a bank card, or Unlimint Game Services Checkout may suspect a fraud attempt.
+If so, the payment status will be cancelled and a Unlimint Game Services Checkout notification event will contain an explanatory description.

 But some reasons for the failed payments are unclear and uninformative.
 Moreover, for many alternative payment methods (APM) it’s hard to investigate the payment decline reasons.
-In PaySuper we continuously work to reduce the decline rates both for cards and APM.
+In Unlimint Game Services we continuously work to reduce the decline rates both for cards and APM.
 For instance, one of the most interesting issues is the decline by Card Issuer bank.
 In this case, we are working with each bank with a high decline rate to find workaround to solve the problem.
 As well as using local gateways to process a card payment only with high potency local gateways and banks.

 We highlight the common possible reasons for the failed payments: